 NEH summer grant (2014)

-How Machines Came to Speak: Media Technologies and Freedom of Speech, (forthcoming, Duke University Press).
+How Machines Came to Speak: Media Technologies and Freedom of Speech, (2022, Duke University Press).

 “The View from the Machine: The Challenge of Ubiquitous Recording to Humanist Conceptions of Vision and Subjectivity,” (chapter from forthcoming book from the University of Massachusetts Press, 2021).